zzZzzccHEnn/COMP0113/README.md

 2. Run 'Ubiq test.exe'

 ## Ubiq
-For move information about the Ubiq package, please move to the webside: https://vr.cs.ucl.ac.uk/ubiq/
+For more information about the Ubiq package, please move to the webside: https://vr.cs.ucl.ac.uk/ubiq/